 Tadgh’s breath caught in his throat.
 The woman lay on her side, hands folded beneath her cheek.
 Exposed roots formed a cage around her, as if she was being held hostage by the ancient tree.

 Inexplicably, he thought of Edna—pretty Edna Farrow, the cattle farmer’s daughter, dark-haired and athletic, reared on a diet of red meat and dairy.
-Next to this goddess she could almost be considered plain, but Tadgh wished for the sweaty-palmed panic he felt next to Edna rather than the mind-bending fear that gripped him at the sight of this lady.
+Next to this goddess she would almost be considered plain, but Tadgh wished for the sweaty-palmed panic he felt next to Edna rather than the mind-bending fear that gripped him at the sight of this lady.

-Ropes of pearls crisscrossed her narrow waist and draped along the folds between her bent legs.
+Ropes of pearls crisscrossed her narrow waist and draped along the folds between her bent knees.
 Sheer fabric trailed from the clusters of primroses that connected the front of the gown to the back at her shoulders.
 A golden cuff encircled her upper arm, and not even for a second did he suspect it might be costume jewelry.
-The motif of swans done in mother-of-pearl was too delicate compared to the crass, gaudy pieces sold in stores.
+The motif of swans done in mother-of-pearl was too fine compared to the crass, gaudy pieces sold in stores.

 “Hey, can you hear me?
 You need to wake up.
 It’s gonna be dark soon.”
 Talking to her made him feel awkward, like he’d lost the line between reality and a game of make-believe.
 Her expression was so serene he half-expected her to crack her eye open at any moment to tell him to buzz off and stop bothering her.

 Tadgh sat back on his heels.
 Regardless of whether she was sleeping or in some kind of coma, once she came to there was no way for her to get out.
 He patted his pockets, but apart from his wallet the only thing small enough to cram in them was his Swiss Army Knife.
-Normally when he got bored he’d find a piece of wood and whittle it into a figurine for one of his nieces or nephews, but eying the roots that were as thick as his wrist, he didn’t think it would be very useful now.
-The only other thing with him was the stick.
+Normally when he got bored he’d find a piece of wood and whittle a figurine for one of his nieces or nephews, but eying the roots that were as thick as his wrist, he didn’t think it would be very useful now.
+The only other thing he had was the stick.
 It was nearly three feet long and already proven durable.

-From his right, Linn bounded into the clearing, licking him madly until he pushed her aside.
+From his right, Linn bounded into the clearing, licking him wildly until he pushed her aside.
 Tadgh looked around, debating whether to give up and go for help after all.
 Lost and bleeding, clearly he wasn’t cut out to be a hero.

 Taking a cue from the dog, Tadgh grabbed the walking stick in his left hand and started digging.